ceco51/money-generalized-cooperation-reciprocity/R Scripts/readme.md

 - The **NetLogo version** outputs a single consolidated `.csv` file that includes all simulations in one dataset.

 For performance reasons, we recommend using the C++ implementation, which is considerably faster.
 Accordingly, the R scripts are preconfigured to read the C++ output
 (available in the `Simulation Data` folder).
-However, once the `all_data` object is loaded, the subsequent analysis is identical regardless of whether the data comes from C++ or NetLogo.
+However, once the `all_data` variable is created, the subsequent analysis is identical regardless of whether the data comes from C++ or NetLogo.